juliannatetreault/juliannatetreault.github.io/_posts/2018-10-08-hacktoberfest_a_guide.markdown

 ### The How

 To participate in the event, interested participants must enroll by authorizing Digital Ocean to access data from their GitHub.
 Hacktoberfest participants are asked to make five contributions to open source software or projects.
-Each pull request made counts towards your eligibility for a limited edition Hacktoberfest T-shirt—and who doesn’t like a free T-shirt?
+Each pull request made counts towards your eligibility for a limited edition Hacktoberfest T-shirt—*and who doesn’t like a free T-shirt?*

 ### The What